sstoupin/dtxrd/README.txt

 peak data given by a multi-column ASCII file.

 specscan - a tool to view and extract a particular scan from a SPEC file

+flux - x-ray flux calculator based on scaler count rate and a detector response

 REQUIREMENTS
 ------------